muliyaraghav/CarND-LaneLines-P1/writeup_template.md

 This Helper Function in-turn uses the cv2 Function cv2.line(img, (x1, y1), (x2, y2), color, thickness) to Draw the Lines, where (x1, y1) and (x2, y2) are the Co-ordinates of the Line Segments and color and thickness respectively are the Color and the Thickness of the Lines to be drawn.

 The output image of this step on the example image "solidWhiteRight.jpg" is as below.

 ![Example Input Image](https://github.com/muliyaraghav/CarND-LaneLines-P1/blob/master/Img_outputs/HoughLines(1).jpg "Image_Input")

 ####  6. Draw Single Solid Line per lane by Pre-Processing, Averaging and Extrapolation
 Ideally, if we set our parameters correctly, the Hough transform should give the lane line.
-But, in reality, its difficult to get solid single line to full extent, when the lane lines are dashed, contains Paint Distortions, Shadows, etc. One particular issue I encountered is how to extrapolate the fragmented lane lines to show continuous lines, since the result from Hough Transfrom is a bunch of segments shown in the abvove image.
-The desired result is shown in the below image.
+But, in reality, its difficult to get solid single line to full extent, when the lane lines are dashed, contains Paint Distortions, Shadows, etc.
+One particular issue I encountered is how to extrapolate the fragmented lane lines to show continuous lines, since the result from Hough Transfrom is a bunch of segments shown in the abvove image.
+The expected result is shown in the below image.

 ![Example Input Image](https://github.com/muliyaraghav/CarND-LaneLines-P1/blob/master/Img_outputs/SingleSolidLine(1).jpg "Image_Input")

 A continuous line like Y = a*X + b consists of two things:
 - slope of the line: coefficient “a”
 - intercept of the line: coefficient “b”

 By knowing above two parameters, we can find the top and bottom points on the line, so we can draw them on the image.
-Following picture shows the illustration of steps I followed for the left line.
+Following picture shows the illustration of steps I followed for the left lane.
 ![Example Input Image](https://github.com/muliyaraghav/CarND-LaneLines-P1/blob/master/Img_outputs/ExtrapolationProcess1.jpg "Image_Input")

 - **Pre-Processing**
-  we start with a bunch of segments from Hough Transform, and calculate slope of each segment: positive slope means the segment  belongs to left line, while negative slope means right line.
+we start with a bunch of segments from Hough Transform, and calculate slope for each segment and seperate them for left name and right lane.
+Positive slope means the segment  belongs to left lane, while negative slope means right lane .
 For this, I used polyfit() function from the NumPy package, which is "slope(a), intercept(b) = np.polyfit ( X, Y, 1)" where, The first parameter(X) is the first variable,
   The second parameter(Y) is the second variable,
   The third parameter is the degree of polynomial we wish to fit.
 Here for a linear function, we enter 1.

-  Meanwhile, we can find the minimum Y-coordinate of all points on both lines ( “minY” as shown with the dashed red line in the middle of image as below).
+Meanwhile, we can find the minimum Y-coordinate of all points on both the lanes ( “minY” as shown with the dashed red line in the middle of image above).

 - **Avg.
-Slope**
-starting from a bunch of segments with , we can calculate the slope of each segment.
-Then average value of them is the average slope of this lane line, that is the coefficient “a” in Y = a*X + b.

-- **Avg.
+Slope and Avg.
 Position**
+In this step, we calculate the average value of slopes and average value of X and Y coordinate are calculated for both left and right lanes using the numpy.mean function.
+From the average slope, we get the coefficient “a” in Y = a*X + b.
-  We can compute the average value of X and Y coordinate of all points in the line, which determines the average position of this lane line.
-Here, using avg. slope “a”, we can easily calculate coefficient “b” using average position (avg_x, avg_y) as: b = avg_y -a*avg_x
+From the average  of all points in the line, we get the average position (X, Y) of corresponding lane line as shown in the image above.
+Finally, using avg. slope “a” and average position, we can easily calculate the intercept “b” as: [b = avg_y - (a * avg_x)]

 - **Determine Top and Bottom Position**
 In order to draw lane line on the image, we need to know the start and end points.
-We call them top and bottom points in the image since the line is vertical. top_x = (minY -b)/a (note: minY is the minimum Y value of all points) bottom_x = (maxY -b)/a = (image.shape[0] -b)/a
+top_x = (minY - b)/average_slope (note: minY is the minimum Y value of all points) bottom_x = (maxY -b)/a = (image.shape[0] -b)/average_slope

 now, we can draw left lane line between points: (top_x, minY) and (bottom_x, maxY).
-In the same way, we can draw the right line for which,  slope has opposite sign.
+In the same way, we can also draw the right line for which,  slope has opposite sign.

 ####  7. Overlay the Detected Line Segments / Lines on Original Input Image so as to track the Lane Lines
+For this i used the OpenCV Image Blending function

 First, I converted the images to grayscale, then I ....
 4. Apply a Region of Interest (ROI) Mask